Loudness Normalization: The Future of File-Based Playback

 Example: Suppose a device can produce a maximum acoustic output of 104 dBA from factory earbuds when playing the reference noise.
 While playing a file whose loudest channel measures −14.6 dBA,

-Portable players may feature an equalizer function.
+Portable players may include an equalizer.
 If present, EN 50332 requires that this equalizer be adjusted to maximize the sound pressure level and that this setting be used to establish the 100 dBA limit.

 Because the impact of an equalizer on sound pressure level is content dependent, when the equalizer is engaged, it’s no longer possible to accurately determine the 85 dBA and 100 dBA thresholds based on FileDBA.